sonnygeorge/routine-butler/README.md

 👨‍💻 Bob creates a routine and titles it 🌆 `"Evening Routine"`.

-👨‍💻 Bob adds a schedule to the routine that triggers the routine `annoy()` method at 9:00 PM ⏰ and sets the 🔊 `annoy_volume` to .5 and the `annoy_interval_seconds` ⏱️ to 300 seconds.
+👨‍💻 Bob adds a alarm to the routine that triggers the routine `annoy()` method at 9:00 PM ⏰ and sets the 🔊 `annoy_volume` to .5 and the `annoy_interval_seconds` ⏱️ to 300 seconds.

 ...

 👨‍💻 Bob creates another routine and titles it 🌅 `"Morning Routine"`.

-👨‍💻 Bob adds a schedule to this routine at 7:30 AM. ⏰
+👨‍💻 Bob adds a alarm to this routine at 7:30 AM. ⏰

 👨‍💻 Since he will use this `annoy()` as his morning alarm ⏰, he sets the `annoy_volume` 🔊 to .9 and the `annoy_interval_seconds` ⏱️ to .5 seconds.